wep4you/advent_puzzles/day_07/Readme.md

 ### Just with Loops and math

-19,55 sec: Easiest but slowest variant
+**19,55 sec**: Easiest but slowest variant

 ### Use Numpy

-10,74 sec: Better Performace sort input array, remove duplicates, use min and max from Numpy
+**10,74 sec**: Better Performace sort input array, remove duplicates, use min and max from Numpy

-### Calculiaton
+### Calculaton

-00,11 sec: Best Performance, no need for nested loops, just calculate the fuel needs
+**0,11 sec**: Best Performance, no need for nested loops, just calculate the fuel needs

-### Calculiaton and Numpy
+### Calculaton and Numpy

-00,35 sec: Overhead for sorting and stripping duplicates are higher than the removed inner loop, so not so performanct
+**0,35 sec**: Overhead for sorting and stripping duplicates are higher than the removed inner loop, so not so performanct